Keep your DIY Children’s Calendar organized with these fun ideas plus free printable labels for calendar cards!

 This organizing/clean-out also included the supplies I use for our informal homeschool preschool.
 I thought I would share some of the new ways I am organizing our children’s calendar, along with some of the old ways that are continuing to work really well for us.
 If you think this system may work well for you, there is a free printable at the end of the post with the labels I created.

 The DIY Children’s Calendar has been one of my favorite things I’ve created to use with my kids.
 We have used it in different ways for the past four years.
-I offer almost the entire calendar as free printables available in English, Spanish and French – you can find it on my main DIY Children’s Calendar post.
+I offer almost the entire calendar as free printables available in English, Spanish, French, Italian and Hawaiian – you can find it on my main DIY Children’s Calendar post.
 All of the printables are located at the bottom.
 The days of the week, months, weather cards, and bunnies kids can dress each day for the weather are all FREE!

 Calendar cards, including activity cards, holiday cards, fun national day cards, and school cards are all available in my Etsy shop.
 These are a fun addition to the children’s calendar.
 We use these cards daily and I definitely needed a better system to keep them organized.
 I found these Mini File Folders often used for coupons, on Amazon and ordered them to hold all of our calendar cards.
 So far they have been working really well!